jgpr-code/cargo-aoc-template/README.md

    a customized ``Input`` struct
 3. Work with the ``Input`` struct on the solutions for ``part_one`` and ``part_two``
-4. Test your solution with the already present tests😀
+4. Test your solution with the already present tests
+5. ⭐⭐